-- 10 levels of adjustable frequency, you can use “F+” button increases frequency or “F–“button decreases frequency of mode.
-Power by 2 AAA batteries.
+- 10 levels of adjustable frequency, “F+” button increases frequency or “F–“button decreases frequency of mode.
+Powered by two AAA batteries.

-- This unit comes with belt clip, which makes it portable, you can stimulate your nerves and muscles and relax your body-anytime anywhere.
+- This unit comes with a belt clip, which makes it portable; you can stimulate your nerves and muscles and relax your body anytime, anywhere

 - This unit is lightweight and portable